MMO: Meta Multi-Objectivization for Software Configuration Tuning: Experimental Evaluation

 \subsubsection{Optimizers}

-For model-based tuning methods, we consider \textsc{Flash}\footnote{Note that when only a single performance objective matters, \textsc{Flash} assumes a single-objective model like the RS, SHC-r, SOGA, and SA studied in this work.
-Therefore, we use the single-objective version of \textsc{Flash}.}~\cite{nair2018finding} in this work, because (1) it is a recent effort from the Software Engineering community that tackles the general software configuration tuning problem, as opposed to some of the others that have been tailored to a specific domain, e.g., machine learning algorithms~\cite{DBLP:conf/mascots/MendesCRG20}; (2) it has been designed to take the rugged and sparse search space into account, which is one of the key properties for the problem; (3) it has been tested on some of the systems studied in this work, e.g., \textsc{x264}.
+For model-based tuning methods, we consider \textsc{Flash}\footnote{Note that when only a single performance objective matters, \textsc{Flash} uses a single-objective model like the RS, SHC-r, SOGA, and SA studied in this work.
+Hence, we use the single-objective version of \textsc{Flash}.} (TSE'20)~\cite{nair2018finding} and \textsc{BOCA} (ICSE'21)~\cite{DBLP:conf/icse/0003XC021} in this work, because